northle/docs/src/docs/essentials/session.md

 # Session

-Since HTTP protocol is stateless, we cannot simply share data between requests.
-Using Northle we have a mechanism of **session**.
-Using session you are able to store user information that we can access and share with multiple requests.
+Since the HTTP protocol is stateless, you cannot simply share data between requests using it.
+Fortunately, there is a mechanism of **session**.

+In Northle you are able to store user information that we can access and share with multiple requests using session client.

 ![Session Scheme](./assets/session.png)

 ## Getting started

-To start using session just import the `Session` service and inject it to the controller or service:
+To start using session just import the `Session` service and inject it to a controller or a service:

 ::: code src/users/user.controller.ts
 ```ts